dash14/v-network-graph-docs/docs/examples/layout.md

 ## Position nodes with d3-force

 This component also provide a layout strategy with simulating physical forces on particles with [d3-force](https://github.com/d3/d3-force).

+In this example, clicking on a node with Alt key pressed will fix the position of the node.
+Clicking the node again with the Alt key will return it to the position of the d3-force calculation result.

 <demo-tabs :demo-height="450">
 <template v-slot:demo>